Xiangtaokong/NSARM/README.md

 the md5 output should be: 16905db52d64fd44c365b6a963a6598d *NSARM.pth
 ```

 Currently, there are some permission issues with the weight files upload.
-We will complete the uploading of Google Drive and Huggingface as soon as possible.
+We will complete the uploading of Huggingface as soon as possible.

 #### Setp 2 Edit the test script